smcintosh881/first-internship/resume/README.md

 Key content for a tech based resume are __Education, Experience, Projects, and Skills__.
 A bonus category I like to add is __Hobbies__.
 This section brings a little personality to your resume and can serve as a conversation starter with recruiters.

+### Objective
+There are debates whether or not you should have an objective section.
+Should you need a little bit more content to cover the page or desire to clarify what you are looking for add a little personal statement.
+If your resume is going to be handed out at career fairs where you talk directly to a recruiter there isn't a huge need and online applications typically ask for a cover letter.

+### Contact Information
+Be sure to list your email and phone number so recruiters can contact you.
+Put this at the top and easy to see!
+It is recomended to add links to either [LinkedIn](https://linkedin.com) or [GitHub](https://github.com).
+The later is especially important if you have a personal website or personal projects linked to that GitHub account.
+(Students get a free [developer pack](https://education.github.com/pack/))

 ### Education
 For this section include information about your college and the program you are in.